 – Wanda James – Political activist, entrepreneur, and CEO

-– Adam Bradley – Founding director of the Laboratory for Race and Popular Culture (the RAP Lab) at UCLA.
+– Adam Bradley – Founding director of the Laboratory for Race and Popular Culture (the RAP Lab) at UCLA and CU Boulder.
 Former Board of Directors member for the Museum

 – Kathryn Hill – Executive Director, Museum of the New South in Charlotte, North Carolina